What’s Open In Memphis? Updates For Attractions, Museums, and Parks

 Shelby Forest, along with most other Tennessee State Parks, are open for day use, as well as access to most trails, boat ramps, and other activities

-Stax Museum of American Soul Music will reopen on June 18.
+Stax Museum of American Soul Music is open.

-Stax will be open to the public June 18 – 27 on Thursday – Saturday from 10 a.m. – 5 p.m.
-After July 1, the Stax Museum will return to regular hours of Tue. – Sun.
+The Stax Museum is open regular hours of Tue. – Sun.
 10 a.m. – 5 p.m.
 Shelby Co. residents can enter for free on Tuesdays after 1 p.m.
 Tickets should be purchased in advance if at all possible, and all transactions will be cashless.
 Read more about reopening guidelines on StaxMuseum.com.

-Sun Studio reopened Monday, June 1 with limited capacity and new rules to accommodate the historic site’s intimate spaces.
+Sun Studio is open with limited capacity and new rules to accommodate the historic site’s intimate spaces.
 Tours are capped at 15 people, everyone must wear masks or face coverings, and everyone will have their temperature taken before entering (any temp above 100 will not be allowed).
 Tour tickets will be offered as usual on a first-come, first-serve basis.

 The Withers Collection